bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 Templates are available for generating Gateway configuration for popular integration patterns.
 In this tutorial you will use a template to protect an API with an [Oauth 2.0 Client Credentials flow](/how-to/client-cred-flow.md) using a [Shared Identity Provider](/how-to/client-cred-flow.md#2-grant-access-to-the-identity-provider).

+1. Log into the API Services Portal with your IDIR account.

   !!! note "API Services Portal environment"
       For this tutorial, you will use the test/training environment (https://api-gov-bc-ca.test.api.gov.bc.ca), rather than the production environment (https://api.gov.bc.ca).

-1. Log into the API Services Portal with your IDIR account.

   ```
   gwa config set host api-gov-bc-ca.test.api.gov.bc.ca
   gwa login
   ```

-1. Create a new {{ glossary_tooltip term_id="Gateway"}}:
+1. Create a new {{ glossary_tooltip term_id="gateway"}}:

-  !!!
-Gateways
-      Gateways are the highest-level entitiy in the API Services Portal and contain Gateway Services and routes to your API.

   ```sh linenums="0"
   gwa gateway create